 1. Hire a local moving company whenever possible.

 It always works better to hire local movers for a long-distance need.
 If you are only working with an agency over the Internet, it is easier to misrepresent licensing, qualifications, and reputation.
 Try to visit the office of the firm you wish to hire so that you can take a look at their equipment.

 2. Get an estimate for your long-distance move.

 You should receive in-home estimates for your moving needs whenever possible.
-If one of the companies provides a figure that is unusually low or will only work with you over the phone or online, then that is an indication that you will want to proceed with caution.
+If one of the companies provides a meager figure or will only work with you over the phone or online, then that is an indication that you will want to proceed with caution.

 3. Verify the licensing and credentials.